Kotlin/KEEP/notes/value-classes.md

 }
 ```

 Here, when updating a `PersistentCollection` (which is an immutable data structure) we perform its update in a batch for efficiency reasons using its `update` function.
 It represents its updatable view inside the `update` function block with a `MutableList` interface.
 Here, again, a mutable interface is used.
-So, there seems to be no compelling need for `ref` parameters beyond a special case of mutating functions that update their receiver.
+So, there seems to be no compelling need for `ref` parameters beyond a special case of copying functions that update their receiver.

 > There is a fringe case of functions like C#-style `swap(ref x, ref y)` that flips two variables, which is indeed useful when writing certain low-level algorithms.
 However, designing a `ref` parameters language feature just for the sake of few such functions is not prudent.

-### Updating properties with mutating setters
+### Updating properties with copying setters

-In light of mutating functions, the special approach to mutable (`var`) properties of value classes can be seen as support for mutating setters.
+In light of copying functions, the special support for copyable properties (`copy var`) of value classes can be seen as support for copying setters.
 A regular mutable property of a regular mutable class has a getter and a setter:

 ```kotlin
 class State { // mutable